Florida Parkinson Foundation Center of Excellence

 The University of Florida Center for Movement Disorders and Neurorestoration was created in July 2002 and remains one of the youngest, most collaborative, and most rapidly growing Centers in the McKnight Brain Institute and College of Medicine’s enterprise.
 Since the launch of the center the growth has been exponential, and this is especially impressive since it started with two Co-Directors and two Staff Members.

-The Center is considered one of the leading National Parkinson Foundation (NPF) Centers of Excellence (COE).
-Since 2003, it has been a NPF-designated Continuing Care Center, Research Center, and Outreach Center.
+The Center is considered one of the leading Parkinson’s Foundation (NPF) Centers of Excellence (COE).
+Since 2003, it has been a PF-designated Continuing Care Center, Research Center, and Outreach Center.
 UF is also home to NPF’s National Medical Director and Director of the world renown Ask the Doctor about Parkinson’s Disease Forum (Dr. Michael S. Okun).
 Dr. Okun helps direct care and research across all forty-three NPF centers worldwide.

 What makes our Parkinson’s Center of Excellence unique